 Figure 6.2.3.3-1: EAS re-discovery procedure at Edge relocation

-During a previous EAS Discovery procedure on this PDU Session the UE may have cached EAS information (i.e. EAS IP address corresponding to an EAS FQDN) locally, e.g. during the previous connection with the EAS (for more information see Annex C UE considerations for EAS (re)discovery).
+During a previous EAS Discovery procedure on this PDU Session the UE may have EAS information (i.e. EAS IP address corresponding to an EAS FQDN) locally stored, e.g. acquired during the previous connection with the EAS (for more information see Annex C UE considerations for EAS (re)discovery).

 1a.
 Due to the UE mobility the SMF triggers L-PSA insertion, change or removal for the PDU Session.
 The insertion, change or removal of L-PSA triggers EAS rediscovery.

 1b.
-The AF triggers EAS relocation e.g. due to EAS load balance or maintenance, etc. and informs the SMF the related information as described in clause 4.3.6 AF influence on traffic routing procedure in TS 23.502 [3].
+The AF triggers EAS relocation e.g. due to EAS load balance or maintenance, etc. and informs the SMF the related information indicating the EAS relocation, as described in clause 4.3.6 AF influence on traffic routing procedure in TS 23.502 [3].

 2. This step may be performed as part of step 1a/1b.
 The SMF performs the network requested PDU Session Modification procedure from the step 3b-11b as defined in clause 4.3.3.2 TS 23.502 [3].

-If the UE has indicated that it supports to refresh old EAS information corresponding to the impact field per the EAS rediscovery indication from network, the SMF may send the impact field with the EAS rediscovery indication.
+If the UE has indicated that it supports to refresh EAS information stored locally corresponding to the impact field per the EAS rediscovery indication from network, the SMF may send the impact field with the EAS rediscovery indication.
 SMF determines the impacted EAS(s) which need be rediscovered as the following:

-- If an L-PSA is inserted/relocated/removed, the SMF determines the impacted EAS, which is associated with the local DN to be inserted, relocated or removed and identified by FQDN(s) or IP address range(s) of the old EAS, based on the association between FQDN(s)/IP address range(s) and DNAI received from AF via AF influenced traffic steering enforcement control information in the PCC rules or SMF local configuration on the local DN.
+- If an L-PSA is inserted/relocated/removed, the SMF determines the impact field, which is associated with the L-DN to be inserted, relocated or removed and identified by FQDN(s) or IP address range(s) of the old EAS, based on the association between FQDN(s)/IP address range(s) and DNAI received from AF via AF influenced traffic steering enforcement control information in the PCC rules or SMF local configuration on the L-DN.

 - For AF triggered EAS rediscovery, the AF may indicate the EAS rediscovery for the impacted applications, which are identified by FQDN(s), to the SMF via the AF influence on traffic routing procedure.

 The SMF sends PDU Session Modification Command (EAS rediscovery indication, [impact field]) to UE.
 The EAS rediscovery indication indicates to refresh the cached EAS information.
 The impact field is used to identify which EAS(s) information need to be refreshed.
-The impact field includes the local DN information corresponding to the impacted EAS(s), which are identified by FQDN(s) or IP address range(s) of the old EAS(s).
+The impact field includes the L-DN information corresponding to the impacted EAS(s), which are identified by FQDN(s) or IP address range(s) of the old EAS(s).
 If the impact field is not included, it means all EAS(s) information associated with this PDU Session need to be refreshed.

 The SMF may choose new DNS settings for the PDU Session and if so, it provides them to the UE as new DNS server (see Option C in clause 6.2.3.2.3).
 Otherwise the UE uses the existing DNS server for EAS rediscovery.

-For the following connection with the EAS(s) for which the EAS rediscovery needs be executed per the received EAS rediscovery indication and impact field, the UE has been instructed not to use the old EAS information stored locally.
+For the following connection with the EAS(s) for which the EAS rediscovery needs to be executed per the received EAS rediscovery indication and impact field, the UE has been instructed not to use the old EAS information stored locally.
 Instead it should trigger EAS discovery procedure to get new EAS information as defined in clause 6.2.3.2.

+For the Split-UE, it is not possible to provide the NAS level EAS rediscovery indication and the impact field to the TE.
+Annex C documents mitigations for this scenario.